DHLC Investments, Inc. logo

 Cons

-• Hard money rates (8.5% starting) are substantially higher than conventional mortgages (typically 3-6%)
+• Hard money rates (8.5% starting) are higher in listed context than conventional mortgages (typically 3-6%)

 • Loan terms are typically shorter than conventional mortgages, requiring faster exit strategies